Balloon (aeronautics): Antecedents

+In his work „Il volare non e imposible come fin hora universalmente e stato creduto” ("Flying is Not Impossible, as was commonly believed until now"), the Polish nobleman and scientist Tytus Boratyni presented the concept of flight using a gas lighter than air.
 In 1709 the Brazilian-Portuguese cleric Bartolomeu de Gusmão made a balloon filled with heated air rise inside a room in Lisbon.
 On August 8, 1709, in Lisbon, Gusmão managed to lift a small balloon made of paper with hot air about four meters in front of king John V and the Portuguese court He also claimed to have built a balloon named Passarola (Big bird) and attempted to lift himself from Saint George Castle in Lisbon, landing about one kilometre away.
 However the claim of this feat remains uncertain, even though there is record of this flight in the source used by the FAI the exact distance and conditions of the flight are not confirmed.